 next and a

 previous.
-Yeah, it smells like those old C tutorials, but it
+Yeah, it smells like those old C tutorials, but it's worth it :)

 So, unlike most Rails sorting plugins (acts_as_list, etc), Resort is based on linked lists rather than absolute position fields.